A word on Cupping marks

 This headline was very misleading

 The chemicals used in the pools that these althletes train and compete in for many hours every day is highly toxic.
 Cupping draws these toxins out of the body which would otherwise lead to stagnation, blood poison, pain and disfunction.
-Many althletes turn to cupping on a regular basis to detoxify and enhance their performance.
+Many althletes rely on cupping on a regular basis to detoxify and enhance their performance.

 Picture of one of the Chinese Womens Weightlifting Team Members at the 2012 Olympics.

 Bruising is caused by impact trauma with compressed breakage of capillaries and a reactionary rush of fluids to the damaged location from the tissue injury.
 There is no compression in correctly performed suction cup therapy.
 Although it is quite common during Stationary Dry Cupping (left static for 5 - 20 minutes - see below) to achieve dramatic 'marks' or 'discolorations', the less aggressive action of moving the cups, minimizes the intensity and duration of the discolorations.

 Often, when a condition exists within deeper structures where sufficient pathologic factors and stagnant fluids (toxins, blood and lymph) are dredged up during treatment, discoloration will appear on the epidermis.
 As treatments cumulate and the release of stagnation and buildup has been released, dispursed and drained – (sometimes quickly as the 2nd treatment) no discoloration is likely to occur at all - even though each time the cupping may have been focused on the same area, for the same duration, and with the same amount of suction.